Afterlife of the Party: Plot

 Visiting her dad Howie, Cassie sees he's in mourning, not taking good care of himself and leaving his yoga by the wayside.
 Lisa has thrown herself into her archeology work at the museum.
-Sophia has a young daughter Morgan she's never met.
-She must connect with them all but they cannot see nor hear her.
+Sofia has a young daughter Morgan Cassie's never met.
+She must connect with them all, but they cannot see nor hear her.
 Cassie shadows Lisa the first day.
-A bakery near their apartment opened the same week Cassie died and she is friends with the owner Emme.
+A bakery near their apartment opened the same week Cassie died and she is friends with the owner, Emme.
 When a possible opportunity arises to be part of a dig, Lisa doubts herself.
 That night, a frustrated Cassie starts humming, causing her to finally be seen.

 Apparently, true soulmates are able to be seen.
 So, Cassie follows her most of the next day, until Lisa finally lets her in.
-They are enjoying themselves doing a puzzle when Max, the downstairs neighbor Lisa's had a crush on for ages, comes up in conversation.
+They are enjoying themselves doing a puzzle when Max, the neighbor Lisa's had a crush on for ages, comes up in conversation.
 Cassie meddles, getting him to come upstairs and invite her to a Koop music video shoot.
-The date goes well, Lisa and Max finally admit their feelings and kiss.
+The date goes well; Lisa and Max finally admit their feelings and kiss.

 Lisa offers to help Cassie with her mother.
 Driving to her house, she rewords Cassie's questions, and the mother admits her regret.
-Later, at her dad's, she sees her parents making peace so finally forgives her.
-Cassie then takes advantage of the bakery's anniversary to connect her dad with Emme.
+Later, at her dad's, Cassie sees her parents making peace and finally forgives her mother.
+She then takes advantage of the bakery's anniversary to connect her dad with Emme.
 Lisa makes Cassie promise to find her later.
 Lisa arranges for all of Cassie's loved ones to gather to release wish lanterns for her.
 Howard begins to sing 'God Only Knows' and Lisa and Cassie join in.
-He can finally see her, they hug and she says she's no longer afraid before saying goodbye to him and Lisa.
+He can finally see her, they hug, and she says she's no longer afraid before saying goodbye to him and Lisa.
 Cassie, even though she broke a few rules, is sent to heaven.
 The elevator stops on the way to pick up Kooper Keene, who'd just died while volunteering in a war-torn African country.
 They get off the elevator into paradise together, holding hands.